microsoft/ivy/doc/proving.md

         apply socrates_species

     property mortal(socrates)
+    proof
-        apply proof mortality_of_man with X=socrates
+        apply mortality_of_man with X=socrates

-The first proof provides the premis needed by the second.
+The first proof provides the premise needed by the second.

 A note on matching.
 There may be many ways to match a given proof goal to the conclusion of a rule.
 Different matches can result in different